 After launching Cooker, drop the .cook file on the script tile.

-Script tile is colored area on the right side of the window.
-Drag and drop the .cook file from Explorer here to run the program.
+Script tile is colored area the right side of the browser.
+Drag and drop the .cook file from Explorer here to run the script.

 After launching Cooker, select the .cook file from the file selection dialog.

-The file selection dialog will open by pressing the Ctrl + R keys or clicking the script tile.
+The file selection dialog will open by pressing the Alt + R keys or clicking the script tile.

 file selection dialog

-In addition to the above Ctrl + R keys, you can also execute the program with Ctrl + E keys.
+In addition to the above Alt + R keys, you can also execute the script with Alt + E keys.

-Ctrl + E is a program rerun.
-Runs the last execution program again.
+Alt + E is a script rerun.
+Runs the last execution script again.